NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-   This new file will include the common code for reading the data file from both the windchill and heatindex script.
+   This new file will include the common code for reading the data file from both the :code:`windchillcomp.py` and :code:`heatindexcomp.py` scripts.

-8. Copy and paste the lines for reading in the data file:
+8. Copy and paste the lines for reading in the data file into :code:`readdata.py`:

    .. code-block:: python
       :lineno-start: 1